jesserockz/athom-configs/README.md

 - Connect to the hotspot and visit `http://192.168.4.1/update` in the browser
 - Upload updated ESPHome firmware

+# Migrating to Tasmota

+- Select firmware upgrade, upload `tasmota.bin.gz` and click Update
+- Download Tasmota firmware here http://ota.tasmota.com/tasmota/release

 # Migrating from Tasmota

 - First execute `SetOption78 1` in the console of Tasmota
-- Select firmware upgrade, upload `tasmota.bin.gz` and click start upgrade
+- Select firmware upgrade, Upload esphome firmware and click start upgrade
-- Download Tasmota firmware here http://ota.tasmota.com/tasmota/release